navarog/wingsearch/README.md

 ## Contributing to supporting other languages

 If you own the game in other language which is not translated and want to contribute, I'd really appreciate that.
-Please, follow the steps described in [i18n folder](i18n)
+Please, follow the steps described in [i18n folder](i18n).
+You can also add new features (read [CONTRIBUTING.md](CONTRIBUTING.md)).

 ## Special thanks
 The app is using [data](https://boardgamegeek.com/filepage/193164/wingspan-bird-card-spreadsheet) made by TawnyFrogmouth.